josebarbamontoya/chrono-sta/code/README.txt

 Unix and macOS

-1. In a terminal, create a directory (e.g., 1000_gene_speciestree) and copy the partial timetrees in Newick format with the extention .nwk, along with the chronosta.py script:
+1. In a terminal, create a directory (e.g., 1000_gene_speciestree) and copy the partial timetrees in Newick format with the extention .nwk, along with the chronosta.py script inside the code directory:

     mkdir /Users/barba/chrono-sta/examples/1000_gene_speciestree
     cp *.nwk /Users/barba/chrono-sta/examples/1000_gene_speciestree